-The backbone connection from YYCIX to the community networks also needs to be sized appropriately.
+The backbone connection from YYCIX to the High Prairie network also needs to be sized appropriately.
 Should only Internet and phone services be offered, a single 1 G/s connection would initially suffice.
 To support television services, two 1 Gb/s connections would be needed.
 As the client base grows the required backbone capacity will increase.